-What kind of characterization work has been done on the SPI MoS2?
+What kind of characterization work has been done on the SPI Supplies MoS2?

 Being a natural product, and also, given the well-known way properties and characteristics can vary from point to point, we can only report the results of analyses done on what would appear to be similar samples, but not necessarily the exact pieces available for purchase.

-By EDS, the only peaks seen are from the MoL and SKα We have done this kind of analysis on some number of these "pieces" or "sheafs" but we can not guarantee that the specific piece(s) a customer would be receiving would have that same composition.
-Based on our data so far, we have confidence that the purity is better than 99+%.
+By EDS, the only peaks seen are from the MoL and SKα lines.
+While we have examined a number of pieces cannot guarantee that the specific piece(s) a customer would be receiving would have that same composition.
+Based on our data, we have confidence that the purity is better than 99+%.

 And because of the natural origins of the SPI Supplies MoS2, no two pieces are going to be exactly the same size.
 Hence we offer the material in pieces that are "large", "medium" and "small" with minimum size specifications on each.